jegabe/libacross/README.md

 More examples and a more extensive, more beatiful doc will be put under the doc/ folder.

-A secondary use of the library is to code a DLL
+A secondary use of the library is to access standard C++ containers from the C language, by having either the main executable or the Dll coded in C++ and the other part in C. This feature is not ready yet, but kept in mind, so that the future addition of that is possible.

 Have fun with the library!